Articles of Association

 The share registry of the company is kept by Nordea Bank Norge ASA, Middelthunsgata 17, P.O.
 Box 1166 Sentrum, NO 0107 Oslo, Norway.

 No legal person, which does not fulfil the conditions in § 7a(4), litra 1), 2) and 3) in Parliamentary Act No. 83 from 25 May 2009 with later amendments, and no natural person, which does not fulfil the conditions in § 7a(3), litra 1) and 2) in the same Parliamentary Act, may control more than 20% of the shares of the company, or 20% of the shares of the parent company of the company.
 No shareholder may use his financial and administrative rights in the company and in the parent company in contravention of these stipulations.

-The board of directors of the company is authorized to increase the share capital of the company in one or several rounds with up to a nominal amount of DKK 4,800,000.
+The board of directors of the company is authorized to increase the share capital of the company in one or several rounds with up to a nominal amount of DKK 5,914,300.
 The new shares shall be registered by name and comply with the rules in § 4 of the articles of association.
-The board of directors are authorised to set aside the preemptive right of the existing shareholders to subscribe the new share capital.
+The board of directors are authorized to set aside the pre-emptive right of the existing shareholders to subscribe the new share capital.
 The new shares shall have a nominal value of DKK 1.
-New shares may be subscribed against cash payment.
-The authorization of the board of directors to increase the share capital is in force until the ordinary general meeting of the company in 2022.
+New shares may be subscribed against cash payment or by way of debt conversion.
+The authorization of the board of directors to increase the share capital is in force until the ordinary general meeting of the company in 2025.

 General meetings shall be convened with a deadline not shorter than 3 weeks and not longer than 5 weeks.

 The ordinary general meeting shall be held before the expiry of the month of April.

 The board of directors shall convene the general meeting by announcing it through advertisements in one or several of the major Faroese newspapers.